Last updated on July 26th, 2024 at 08:17 am

 The SECAM system was comparatively more expensive and difficult to maintain compared to NTSC and PAL.

 Editing on SECAM was virtually impossible.
-In France, where SECAM originated, PAL recorders were used first before recorded programs are transcoded to SECAM before broadcast took place.
+In France, where SECAM originated, PAL recorders were used first, and recorded programs were transcoded to SECAM before broadcasting took place.

 SECAM to NTSC Converter